oneapi-src/oneMKL/examples/README.md

 # Using single precision (float) data type
 #
 # Device will be selected during runtime.
-# The environment variable SYCL_DEVICE_FILTER can be used to specify
+# The environment variable ONEAPI_DEVICE_SELECTOR can be used to specify
-# SYCL device
+# available devices
 #
 ########################################################################